Natural ingredients

 Foeniculum vulgare

 Fennel is a balancing herb, calming skin and mind and relaxing muscle tension.
-It also mimics the production of estrogen and can help relieve menopausal symptoms including lower abdominal spasms and water retention.
+It also mimics the production of oestrogen and can help relieve menopausal symptoms including lower abdominal spasms and water retention.

 G